sunesimonsen/7W17732/Readme.md

         timeline.append(view.render());
     });

-First we find the ul element just below the root element.
+First we find the *ul* element just below the root element.
 Notice it is important to be quite strict when selecting elements in views that contains sub views.
-Then we treverse all the elements of the home timeline collection, create a new TweetView for each model and append the rendered view to the timeline element.
+Then we traverse all the elements of the home timeline collection, create a new *TweetView* for each model and append the rendered view to the timeline element.

-Finally we need to implement the TweetView.
+Finally we need to implement the *TweetView*.
 Open the client/js/TweetView.js file in your editor.

 We will use the <a href="http://underscorejs.org/#template">template</a> method of the <a href="http://underscorejs.org/">Underscore.js</a> library to render the tweet views.